Belly landing: Examples

 On 8 May 2006, a United States Air Force B-1 Lancer strategic bomber landed on the atoll of Diego Garcia in the Indian Ocean without lowering its undercarriage.
 A fire ensued, but was extinguished with only minor personnel injuries.
 The pilots had reportedly switched off the warning system that would have warned them of the oversight and overlooked the red warning light on the instrument panel throughout the landing.
 The aircraft, after nearly $8 million in repairs, was returned to service the following year.

 On 1 November 2011, LOT Polish Airlines Flight 16, a Boeing 767, Captain Tadeusz Wrona declared an emergency with a loss of landing gear en route from Newark Liberty International Airport to Warsaw Chopin Airport.
 The aircraft involved was the newest 767 airframe in the fleet.
 It made a belly landing in Warsaw with a small fire, but all passengers and crew were evacuated with no injuries.
 The airport was closed for over a day afterwards.

 On 22 May 2020, Pakistan International Airlines Flight 8303, an Airbus A320, made a belly landing with landing gear not deployed due to pilot error.
 Though the crew attempted to perform a go-around, the belly landing had damaged both engines, which failed after the go-around.
 The plane crashed into a densely populated residential area near Karachi Jinnah International Airport, killing 97 of 99 people aboard, as well as one on the ground.

-On 5 October 2023, FedEx Flight 1376, a Boeing 757 taking off from Chattanooga Metropolitan Airport headed for Memphis International Airport, was forced to return and conduct a belly landing after its gear was unable to lower.
+On 5 October 2023, FedEx Express Flight 1376, a Boeing 757 taking off from Chattanooga Metropolitan Airport headed for Memphis International Airport, was forced to return and conduct a belly landing after its gear was unable to lower.
 It skidded off the runway, with no injuries to the crew onboard.

 On 29 December 2024, Jeju Air Flight 2216, a Boeing 737-800 landing at Muan Airport in South Korea was forced to conduct a belly landing after what some reports currently suggest may have been a landing gear failure following a reported bird strike.
 The aircraft failed to stop on the runway, hitting a raised earthwork embankment and bursting into flames, killing 179 out of 181 onboard.